Shnyamsky/react-dashboard/README.md

 ## Tech stack

-TypeScript, React, Redux Toolkit
-Vite, Vitest for tests.
+TypeScript, React, Redux Toolkit on Vite, Vitest for tests.

 ## To start project in development mode: